Telos-Project/XNN/README.md

 reactive systems.

 In seeking to render XNNs as adaptive as possible to an innumerable variety of contexts, they should be trained exclusively with reinforcement learning.
+Since a major goal of XNNs is to more closely emulate biological computation, said reinforcement learning should prioritize, perhaps exclusively, local learning rules.

 ### 2.2 - Goals